A balance transfer can be a valuable tool for managing credit card debt more effectively.

 No rewards

-The BMO Preferred Rate Mastercard boasts an attractive welcome offer of 0.99% introductory interest rate on balance transfers for the first 9 months and a 2% balance transfer fee.
-Moreover, the annual fee of $29 is waived for the first year.
-You’ll also receive purchase protection through BMO’s Zero Dollar Liability.
-Once the welcome offer expires, though, the balance transfer rate goes up to 15.99%, and you will have to pay the annual fee.
+The BMO Preferred Rate Mastercard offers a generous 0.99% introductory interest rate on balance transfers for the first 9 months, plus a 2% balance transfer fee.
+Moreover, the $29 annual fee is waived for the first year.
+You’ll also receive extended warranty, purchase protection and BMO’s Zero Dollar Liability.
+Once the welcome offer expires, the balance transfer rate goes to 15.99%.
 There are also no rewards programs associated with this card.

 Purchase interest rate: 19.99%